Šerefudin's White Mosque

-Šerefudin's White Mosque (Šerefudinova Bijela džamija) is a mosque located in Visoko, Bosnia and Herzegovina.
-It is of great architectural importance to the city and area.
-The mosque's architect was Zlatko Ugljen, the craftsman was Ismet Imamović, while the contractor was Zvijezda from Visoko.
-Original mosque was built in 1477, but it was completely reconstructed and finished in 1980.
-It received its most notable award in 1983, when it received the Aga Khan Award for Architecture.
+The Šerefudin's White Mosque (Šerefudinova Bijela džamija) is a mosque in Visoko, Bosnia and Herzegovina.
+The original mosque was built in 1477, and it was completely reconstructed and finished in 1980 under architect Zlatko Ugljen.
+In 1983 it received the Aga Khan Award for Architecture.
 The jury commended the mosque for its boldness, creativity and brilliance, as well as its originality and innovation.
-In 2007 it received another recognition, this time from Hungarian architects for being one of the three best designed places of worship in Europe.
+In 2007 Hungarian architects called it one of the three best designed places of worship in Europe.

-Plan, structure and materials

-The mosque comprises five functional areas: